 The second, and subsequent, calculations are based on the prior averages and the current gain loss:

-Taking the prior value plus the current value is a smoothing technique similar to that used in exponential moving average calculation.
+Taking the prior value plus the current value is a smoothing technique similar to that used in calculating an exponential moving average.
 This also means that RSI values become more accurate as the calculation period extends.
 SharpCharts uses at least 250 data points prior to the starting date of any chart (assuming that much data exists) when calculating its RSI values.
 To exactly replicate our RSI numbers, a formula will need at least 250 data points.

 Wilder's formula normalizes RS and turns it into an oscillator that fluctuates between zero and 100.
 In fact, a plot of RS looks exactly the same as a plot of RSI.
 The normalization step makes it easier to identify extremes because RSI is range bound.
 RSI is 0 when the Average Gain equals zero.
 Assuming a 14-period RSI, a zero RSI value means prices moved lower all 14 periods.
 There were no gains to measure.
 RSI is 100 when the Average Loss equals zero.
 This means prices moved higher all 14 periods.
 There were no losses to measure.

 Here's an Excel Spreadsheet that shows the start of an RSI calculation in action.